LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     ![find removed apps](img/find-removed-app.png){width="600"}
     {align="center"}

-* Insure this is the app you want by selecting on App Information, highlighted on the left side.
-Examine is Bundle ID (not in view in this graphic) - confirm it is correct.
-Then scroll down to the bottom and choose `Restore App`.
+* Ensure this is the app you want by selecting on App Information, highlighted on the left side in the graphic below.
+    * Examine its Bundle ID (not in view in this graphic) - confirm it is correct.
+    * The format should be: `com.TEAMID.loopkit.Loop` with your TEAMID included
+* Then scroll down to the bottom and choose `Restore App`.

     ![find removed apps](img/restore-removed-01.png){width="800"}
     {align="center"}

-* Make sure User Access is still set to Full Access and click on Restore.
+* Make sure User Access is set to Full Access and click on Restore.

     ![find removed apps](img/restore-removed-02.png){width="800"}
     {align="center"}